dev11systems/universal-coherence-framework/README.md

 * collective intelligence
 * ecosystems in long-term equilibrium
 * multi-agent alignment
-* emergent intelligence and distributed cognition
+* emergent or distributed cognition

 ---

 ## Why UCF Exists

-There is no unified model describing **coherence behavior across humans, AI, collectives, and ecosystems**.
+There is no unified model describing **coherence behavior across humans, AI systems, collectives, and ecosystems**.

 UCF proposes a foundational, domain-agnostic framework that can be used by: